 Why does it matter that Human and Veterinary Medicine work together?

-Humans and animals share a lot of their biology and over 60% of all known causes of disease are shared between humans and animals.
+Humans and animals share a lot of their biology and, according to the World Health Organisation, over 60% of all known causes of infectious disease are shared between humans and animals.

 Even with experimental therapies, such as for cancer, if we share what we already know from veterinary clinical practice and consensual clinical trials with animals, we have the potential to save the lives of both humans and animals without the need to sacrifice a healthy animal’s life.